Héctor Luna

-Héctor R. Luna (born February 1, 1980) is a Dominican Republic former professional baseball infielder.
+Héctor R. Luna (born February 1, 1980) is a Dominican former professional baseball infielder.
 He last played for the Hiroshima Carp in Nippon Professional Baseball.
 He is primarily an infielder, but has played every position at the major league level except pitcher and catcher.

 Career

 Cleveland Indians

 Luna was signed as an undrafted free agent by the Cleveland Indians in 1999 and played from 2000 to 2003 with the Indians farm system, reaching as high as AA with the Akron Aeros in 2003.

 Tampa Bay Devil Rays

 The Tampa Bay Devil Rays drafted Luna from the Indians in the 2002 Rule 5 Draft.
 He returned to the Indians in April 2003.